smacke/ffsubsync/README.md

 fact that "scoring all alignments" is a convolution operation and can be implemented with the Fast Fourier Transform (FFT), bringing the complexity down to O(n log n).

+# Does it work?
+I have yet to find a case where the automatic synchronization has been off by more than ~1 second.
+If the reference is another subtitle file, I think it should work every time.
+I would expect that it could fail sometimes when the reference is a video since speech extraction is a noisier process, but I have not found any bad cases yet (currently tested on ~10 videos more than 30 minutes in length).

 # Future Work
 The prototype VLC patch is very experimental -- it was developed under pressure and just barely works.
 I would love to see this project more robustly integrated with VLC, either directly in the VLC core, or as a plugin.
 If you or anyone you know has ideas for how to accomplish this, please let me know!

+Also: although I have not found cases where the synchronization algorithm fails, this does not mean they don't exist.
+It would be good to find these cases so as to better understand the algorithm's pain points.

 # Credits
 This project would not be possible without the following libraries: